Table of contents

 It can also be beneficial for new company owners to look through and reply to any unanswered reviews - especially negative or critical reviews.
 Aside from learning what previous customers did or didn't like about the old business, it’s also an opportunity to inform reviewers about the change of ownership.

-We’d also add that on Trustpilot, the TrustScore gives most weight to recent reviews, as we believe that new reviews provide a more up-to-date indication of the current level of customer satisfaction.
+We’d also add that on Trustpilot, reviews are shown in chronological order with the newest ones first, and the TrustScore gives most weight to recent reviews.
+This is because we believe that new reviews provide the best indication of the current level of customer satisfaction.

-Over time, this means that the TrustScore will reflect the performance of the new owners, even though all of the company’s reviews remain.
+Over time, this means that the most visible reviews (those on the first page of a company's profile), the company's rating and the TrustScore will reflect the performance of the new owners, even though all of the company’s reviews remain.
 You can read more about how the TrustScore is calculated here.